-In Figure~\ref{fig:compare_baseline}, we examine a significant numerical comparison of the proposed iBEAMS architecture against the baseline and three benchmark models is depicted in Fig.~\ref{fig:power_secrecy_baseline}.
-In Fig.~\ref{fig:power_secrecy_baseline}, the baseline exhibits zero average secrecy rate over all slots as the system could not communicate data to legitimate users over \emph{worst-case and stronger eavesdropper}, despite operating the BS around $43.5$~dBm, confirming that conventional communications without cooperative jamming is unable to counter strong eavesdropping.
-Model~1 with conventional communications with injected fixed AN improves the average secrecy rate to roughly $2$–$2.5$~b/s/Hz, while Model~2 (ISAC BS with Stackelberg decision) further increases it to about $3.5$–$4.0$~b/s/Hz; however, both require comparable or higher BS power levels (around $42$–$43$~dBm).
-Model~3 (ISAC BS with Stackelberg decision and HN with role switching roles) reduces the BS power from approximately $41.8$~dBm to near $40.2$~dBm over time, but at the cost of a relatively modest secrecy rate of $\approx 1.6$–$1.8$~b/s/Hz.
+In Figure~\ref{fig:compare_baseline}, we examine a significant numerical comparison of the proposed iBEAMS architecture against the baseline and three benchmark models.
+In Fig.~\ref{fig:power_secrecy_baseline}, the baseline exhibits a zero average secrecy rate over all slots, as the system could not communicate data to legitimate users over \emph{the worst-case and strongest eavesdropper}, despite operating the BS around $43.5$~dBm, confirming that conventional communications without cooperative jamming are unable to counter strong eavesdropping.
+Model~1 with conventional communications and injected fixed AN improves the average secrecy rate to roughly $2$–$2.5$~b/s/Hz, while Model~2 (ISAC BS with Stackelberg decision) further increases it to about $3.5$–$4.0$~b/s/Hz.
+However, both require comparable or higher BS power levels (around $42$–$43$~dBm).
+Model~3 (ISAC BS with Stackelberg decision and HN with role switching) reduces the BS power from approximately $41.8$~dBm to near $40.2$~dBm over time, but at the cost of a relatively modest secrecy rate of $\approx 1.6$–$1.8$~b/s/Hz.
 In contrast, iBEAMS stabilizes the average secrecy rate of THNs around $4.4$–$4.7$~b/s/Hz while maintaining a nearly flat BS power trajectory close to $41.5$~dBm.
 Hence, relative to the best benchmarks, iBEAMS delivers a roughly $15$–$25\%$ higher secrecy rate with lower transmission power, demonstrating a strictly superior secrecy–power trade-off.

-The corresponding secrecy energy efficiency (SEE) profiles in Fig.~\ref{fig:SEE_baseline} reinforce this trend.
-The baseline again attains an SEE of zero bits/Joule, whereas Model~1 achieves only $\approx 0.15$–$0.25$~bits/J and Model~3 hovers around $0.25$–$0.32$~bits/J. Although, Model~2 is more efficient, fluctuating mostly in the $0.35$–$0.55$~bits/J range.
-By contrast, iBEAMS consistently operates near the upper envelope of all curves, sustaining SEE values between $0.55$ and $0.63$~bits/J for the majority of slots, with only occasional transient drops associated with role-switching events.
-Overall, iBEAMS offers roughly a 2$\times$ SEE gain over Model~1 and a clear margin on the order of $30$–$70\%$ over Model~2, while simultaneously guaranteeing higher secrecy rates.